The Information Content of Projected Galaxy Fields

 where $N_i$ denotes the number of modes in the corresponding $k$-bin and for which the (scale dependent) effective sampling density $\bar{n}_{\mathrm{eff}}$ is taken to be the inverse of the shot noise spectrum of the transformed field.

 In the bottom right panel of \Fig{fig:SNIncrease} we show the information ratio of the hierarchical model and the discretely sampled Gaussian field.
-Firstly, we explicitly see that the hierarchical model contains the same information as the Gaussian field, which in that case also asymptotes to the mode count limit.
-Secondly, for the other sampling densities we see that the information ratio appears to increase with improved resolution and it starts being significantly above unity for transverse resolutions of less than $4 h^{-1}\mathrm{Mpc}$, signifying that when using a field based likelihood one is able to re-capture information that would have otherwise been ``lost''` in the shot noise.
+Firstly, we explicitly see that for the highest probed sampling density of tracers the hierarchical model contains the same information as the Gaussian field, which in that case also asymptotes to the mode count limit.
+Secondly, for the other tracer densities we see that the information ratio appears to increase with improved resolution and it starts being significantly above unity for transverse resolutions of less than $4 h^{-1}\mathrm{Mpc}$, signifying that when using a field based likelihood one is able to re-capture information that would have otherwise been ``lost''` in the shot noise.
 However, we also see that for a very low resolution the hierarchical model seems to contain less information than the Gaussian field.
 We attribute this to two facts, namely to the slight incorrectness of the point transformation model, as well as to the marginalization over $\bar{n}$ that is implicitly included in \Eqn{eq:4_Posterior}.